 Americans with Disabilities (ADA)

 The Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) provide comprehensive civil rights and protections for persons with disabilities.
 MTECH does not discriminate in the recruitment, admission, educational process, or treatment of students with disabilities.
 Students must voluntarily disclose that they have a disability, request an accommodation, and provide documentation of their disability.
 The Academic and Career Counselors are the ADA (Americans with Disabilities Act) Coordinators for the college and make arrangements for accommodations as requested.
-The Academic and Career Counselors provide the following services:

 Title IX Information

 MTECH does not provide licensed counseling services.
 We strongly encourage students to seek out professional services as needed.
 For any incidents involving sexual harassment please contact:

 All contact is kept in the strictest confidentiality.